Biofeedback in Stress Management

 Chronic stress

-Chronic stress is constant and persists over an extended period of time stress.
+It is constant and persists over an extended period.
 It is the most harmful type of stress to our overall health.

 Chronic stress can be caused by poverty, abuse of any kind, a poor work environment, having a dysfunctional marriage or family, or substance abuse.